-If you are intrigued by how and why people interact as they do with others, then maybe sociology is the major for you.
+If you're intrigued by how and why people interact with others as they do, then maybe sociology is the major for you.
 Sociology majors learn to think critically about social problems and social phenomena.

-Once you graduate with a degree in sociology, there are a number of careers that would fit your skills and knowledge.
-Read below for more information on the types of jobs that might be right for you, as well as a list of sociology skills.
+Once you graduate with a degree in sociology, there are a number of careers that will fit your skills and knowledge.

-To choose the best possible career, you will need to consider your other skills, interests, and values as well as the sociology major.
+To choose the best possible career, you will need to consider your other skills, interests, and values alongside the sociology major.
 Here are some common job possibilities to explore as you think of ways to apply your sociology major to the work world.

 Guidance counselors use problem-solving skills to mediate conflicts and resolve social problems within schools.
-They facilitate group sessions and instruct students about social issues like bullying, substance abuse, and safe sex.
+They facilitate group sessions and instruct students about social issues like bullying, substance abuse, and safer sex.

-HR representatives need to have finesse with people and interact effectively with a broad range of individuals and groups.
+HR representatives need to be effective and show finesse in their interactions with a broad range of individuals and groups.
 They must be able to analyze work roles and assess the suitability of candidates for jobs.
-Interviewing skills learned by sociology majors are essential for this evaluation.
+Sociology majors learn interviewing skills, which are essential for such evaluation.

 HR staff members use problem-solving skills to mediate conflicts and resolve personnel issues.
 HR representatives use analytical and decision-making skills to evaluate alternative structures for employee benefits.

 Salary: The BLS indicated that the median annual salary for human resources representatives was $61,920 as of May 2019.
 The lowest 10% earned less than $37,180, and the highest 10% earned more than $105,930.

 Job Outlook: Employment of human resources specialists is projected to grow 7% from 2019 to 2029, about as fast as the average for all occupations.